-Sensorium festival takes place in the beautiful, historic Old Town of Bratislava.
-Main part of the programme is housed in Pisztory Palace, a hidden gem of the city.
+Sensorium festival takes place in the beautiful Old-Town of historical Bratislava.
+Main part of the programme is housed by Pistori Palace, a hidden gem of the city.
 Read more about it at the bottom of this page.
-Bratislava is a charming, walkable city where you can enjoy great gastronomy on a low budget and see some of the coolest pieces of Soviet architecture!
+Bratislava is a charming, walkable city where you can enjoy great gastronomy, for great prices (large beer is around 1,50 euros) and see some of the coolest pieces of brutalist architecture!

-You can fly both to Bratislava and Vienna airports which are both very well connected to the Bratislava city centre and low-cost companies offer tickets starting at 25 euros for a return flight from major european cities.
+You can fly both to Bratislava and Vienna airports which are both very well connected to the Bratislava city center and oprated by low-cost companies starting at 25 euros for a return flight from major european cities.

 Bratislava airport - continental flights

 Transport to the city center (20 mins, bus/taxi): you can get local public transport or download Bolt and order a ride which should be around 5 euros.
 Bolt prices around the city should be usually 3 - 5 euros.

 Low-cost flights to Bratislava are operated by: Ryanair, WizzAir

 Vienna Schwechat airport - continental and intercontinental flights

 Transport to Bratislava city center (1 hour, bus): buses for Bratislava are leaving every 15 or every 30 minutes 24/7 straight from the Vienna airport entrance and cost 5 - 7 euros.
 Get off at the SNP Bridge (Most SNP) stop to reach the city center.